amandeep27/gitRepo/README.md

 # gitRepo
-test git repo for learning about the git
+Test repository for learning about the git